neuro-inc/neuro-flow/reference/batch-workflow-commands.md

 # Batch workflow commands

-Tasks executed during the _batch_ workflow set some values using commands.
-To execute a command, a task should print a specially formatted line to standard output stream.
-Neuro Flow automatically scans this stream and detects commands.
+Tasks executed during _batch_ workflows set some values using commands.
+To execute a command, a task should print a specially formatted line to the standard output stream.
+Neuro Flow automatically scans this stream and detects commands in it.

 ## `set-output` command

-Sets the value of tasks output that can be later accessed by other tasks using [`needs` context](batch-contexts.md#needs-context).
+Sets the value of a task's output that can be later accessed by other tasks using the [`needs` context](batch-contexts.md#needs-context).

 **Format:**